|

 Growing Wisteria, HYG-1246-94

-... is a long, green flattened pod that is not particularly ornamental.
+... is not particularly ornamental.
 The plant climbs by means of twining stems and has alternate, pinnately compound leaves.
 Older, established plants may have a twisted, woody trunk several inches in diameter.
-Plants that have been grown from seed remain in a long juvenile stage and often do not bloom for 10 to 15 years ...
+Plants ...

 FPHG -

-... is indigenous to North America, with a range from Nova Scotia to Minnesota and south to Florida and Texas.
-The leaves are pinnately compound, with five to eleven leaflets averaging 5 inches in length and having finely serrate margins.
-The flower cluster, which is called a cyme, ranges from 3 to 10 inches in diameter.
-The plants are extremely winter hardy ...
+... range from Nova Scotia to Minnesota and south to Florida and Texas.
+The leaves are pinnately compound, with five to eleven leaflets averaging 5 inches in length and having finely serrate margins ...

 ssfruit.cas.psu.edu